Woman’s Husband Bled Out While ‘She Had Sex With His Killer’ In Brutal Hit-For-Hire

 The motive for the ghoulish murder that would remain unsolved for two years eventually came down to something accountants deal with every day: the bottom line.
 The killer desperately wanted the victim’s money.

-“It was a very violent attack,” Tom Gilligan, a retired investigator for the Huntington Beach Police Department, told “The Real Murders of Orange County,” airing Sundays at 8/7c on Oxygen.
+“It was a very violent attack,” Tom Gilligan, a retired investigator for the Huntington Beach Police Department, told “The Real Murders of Orange County,” streaming now on Oxygen.com.
 Blood soaked into the mattress and was spattered on the walls and floor.

 On the night of the fatal knifing, Mel Dyson apparently wasn’t the only victim.
 His wife, Dixie, 42, who had called 911 to report the crime, told authorities that she had been sexually assaulted.